 - A patient’s medical document must include the:

-- address of the location at which the physician treated the patient,
+- address of the location at which the regulated member treated the patient;

-- A physician completing a patient medical document must:
+- A regulated completing a patient medical document must:

-- provide ongoing care to the patient for the underlying medical condition or symptom(s) for which cannabis is the treatment, including a process to identify misuse or abuse of cannabis,
+- provide ongoing care to the patient for the underlying medical condition or symptom(s) for which cannabis is the treatment, including a process to identify misuse or abuse of cannabis; and

 - provide the College with a copy of the patient’s medical document within one (1) week of completing the medical document.